Draft Plan Consultation Preparations Reg.18

 - Black Country Minerals Study

 - Green Belt Assessment and Landscape Sensitivity Assessment

 - Site Assessment Methodology Summary

 - Black Country Urban Capacity Study Update 2019

 You can view the various studies if you click on the thematic icons below.
 A summary explaining the purpose of the evidence and its outcomes is available to download as well as a Frequently Asked Questions (FAQ) document.

 Please note that this is by no means our complete evidence base to produce the Draft Plan and we are working on a range of other studies.
 When further evidence is completed, we will make this available as and when appropriate.

 At this stage in the process we are not consulting on the evidence work we have published.
-However, you will be able to make comments on the findings of the studies and all other evidence work when the Draft Black Country Plan is published for public consultation in Autumn 2020.
+However, you will be able to make comments on the findings of the studies and all other evidence work when the Draft Black Country Plan is published for public consultation in summer 2021.